Crafting a high converting landing page is not for the faint of heart.

 Curalate, on the other hand, takes a more in-depth approach to their testimonials and styles them more like case studies.
 Just take a look at how they present how one specific client benefitted from working with them:

 By featuring exact statistics, they take things a step beyond a generally positive review and make this much more compelling than a standard testimonial.

 Essential Element 10: Methods of Contact

-Some of the most persuasive landing pages that I’ve visited have multiple methods of contacts — a phone number, a physical address, an email address, and a contact form.
+Some of the most persuasive landing pages that I’ve visited have multiple methods of contact, including a phone number, a physical address, an email address, and a contact form.

-These go a long way to help strengthen my trust in the company, and to eliminate any friction in the conversion funnel.
+These go a long way to help strengthen my trust in the company and to eliminate any friction in the conversion funnel.

 - At the most basic level, provide some assurance that you are a real company.
 Usually, this involves a physical address and a phone number.